vvasylkovskyi/rpi-camera/infra/os-setup/README.md

 Having configured many Raspberry Pi devices in the past, I can confidently say that doing it manually is time-consuming and repetitive.
 Ansible changes that by letting you define your setup in code and reapply it with ease.
 Let's dive in!

-## Step 1: Installing Raspberry Pi OS Lite on an SD Card
+## Step 1: Installing Raspberry Pi OS Lite

-Begin by downloading the OS image:

-* Raspberry Pi OS Lite (64-bit): [Download here](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2025-05-13/2025-05-13-raspios-bookworm-arm64-lite.img.xz)
+* * Raspberry Pi OS Lite (64-bit): [Download here](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2025-05-13/2025-05-13-raspios-bookworm-arm64-lite.img.xz).
 Make sure the OS version matches your hardware’s architecture (e.g., ARM64).
+Follow the steps below for [Flashing the OS Image](#flash-the-os-image).

 ### Flash the OS Image